edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 Specifically, I wanted to know what most cancer researchers are working on and what the trends are, if any.

-Online databases such as PubMed and Google Scholar now provide us with unprecedented access to millions of research papers, if not in full, then at least their abstracts.
+Online databases such as PubMed and Google Scholar now provide access to millions of research papers, if not in full, then at least their abstracts.

 But to search and use these papers, one must first know relevant keywords to search for.
 This presents a **"cold-start" problem** for
 (a) people who do not have significant prior knowledge in the field and